 A matter of minutes only (ten, fifteen at most) separated him from his last check, but miss it he did.
 And twelve of his colleagues were dead, vividly slaughtered, on film and before his own grief-stricken, unfiltered eyes.
 The final price of his ransom was two thirds of the original demand.
 The ransom was recovered, and no monies were lost.
 To have paid a few dollars more would have saved most of them … but only he was alive.
 And the door to Gabe’s hell slammed shut behind him, without recourse, remission, or shade of complaint.

 Archipelago is a water world similar in size and mass to Earth, and shares many of our planet’s atmospheric and geophysical properties.
 Named after the long string of islands populating its temperate zone, Archipelago possessed much less in the way of land area and population when compared to its sister planet, Earth.
 A small, maverick asteroid had collided with Archipelago during its early history leaving a large crater on its largest island.
-Tho early civilizations had been seriously disrupted by the impact, it was the resulting rapid shift in plate tectonics that generated the planet’s current geography, temperate climate and population mix.
+Tho early civilizations had been seriously disrupted by the impact, it was the resulting rapid shift in plate tectonics that generated the planet’s current geography, temperate climate, biosphere, and population mix.

 Archipelago’s outlying islands range from those eerily similar to Earth in their geography and history, to those freakishly strange in their character and structure.
 In the family of worlds, Earth and Archipelago might well be thought of as fraternal twins, or as funhouse mirror images of each other, warped, but reassuringly familiar.